ogavrisevs/ogavrisevs.github.io/_posts/2016-02-22-docker-in-scale.markdown

 | JenkinsSlaveSecurityGroup  | sg-381a425c                                 |
 | JenkinsInstanceProfile     | jenkins-SlaveInstanceProfile-1D8KQ7015SNZ0  |

 To get dynamic resource names we will query AWS API with [aws.cli](https://aws.amazon.com/cli/) and use [instance metadata service]( http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).
-As example with aws.cli we can fetch all security groups and search for one particular by name prefix:
+As example with AWS CLI we can fetch all security groups and search for one particular by name prefix:

 {% highlight groovy %}
 def sec_groups = "aws --region eu-west-1 ec2 describe-security-groups --output json".execute().text
 def securityGroup = jsonSlurper.parseText(sec_groups).SecurityGroups.GroupName.find { it.contains('JenkinsSlaveSecurityGroup') }
 {% endhighlight %}

 With instance metadata we can find AWS subnet id , we will reuse subnet id to create Jenkins slave in same subnet as Jenkins Master.
-This way we will ensure low network latency between slave and master but redundancy will not suffer because AWS AutoScalingGroup will ensure our Jenkins masters are created in multiple AWS AvailabilityZones.
+This way we will ensure low network latency between slave and master but redundancy will not suffer because AWS ASG will ensure our Jenkins masters are created in multiple AWS AvailabilityZones.

 {% highlight bash %}
 curl http://169.254.169.254/latest/meta-data/network/interfaces/macs/${mac}/subnet-id/